hovel/pybbm/docs/updates.rst

 * You can add first-unread get parameter to the topic url to provide link to first unread post from topic
 * Removed django-mailer, pytils, sorl-thumbnail, south, django-pure-pagination from hard dependencies
 * Support Custom User model introduced in django 1.5.
-See :doc:`how to use custom user model with pybbm</customuser>`
+Do not forget to define `PYBB_PROFILE_RELATED_NAME` in settings, if you don't yse predefinet `pybb.PybbProfile` model See :doc:`how to use custom user model with pybbm</customuser>`
 * Dropped support for django 1.3

 0.12.4 -> 0.12.5
 ----------------

 * More flexible forms/forms fields rendering in templates Strongly recommended to check rendering of pybbm forms on your site (edit profile, poll/topic create/edit)
 * Additional template for markitup preview
   You can override `pybb/_markitup_preview.html` to provide your styling for <code>, <pre> and other markitup tags
 * Improved permissions handling see `PYBB_PERMISSION_HANDLER` setting in :doc:`settings</settings>`
 * Fixed bugs and improved performance